calapps/calapps.github.io/README.md

 If anyone would like to talk about how I implemented my website, I would love to talk about it.

-Email me at pqcalvin@gmail.com if you are an employer or would just want to chat!
+Email me at pqcalvin@gmail.com if you are an employer or if you just want to chat!